opoupeney/dfd/source/glossary.rst

         Microservices is an evolution of the composite approach to application development.
 It involves designing software applications as small packages of independently deployable services.
 Using these self-contained components as building blocks, companies can get innovative services to market more quickly, easily and affordably.
     MVC
         Model View Controller (MVC) architecture.
+    native cloud application
+        A native cloud application (NCA) also referred to as cloud-native application, is a software application that is specifically built for cloud computing and virtualization environments.
+Native cloud applications are inherently multi-tenant and are designed, developed and deployed in to take full advantage of the functionality and services of a cloud computing, containerization, and virtualization infrastructures.
     Node
         NodeJS (commonly referred to as Node) is an asynchronous application server using javascript programming language. npm
         Node Package Manager (npm) is a tool that makes installing and managing Node modules easier, you can use it to install node programs, in development, it makes it easier to specify and link dependencies.rich-internet applications
     PaaS
         Platform as a Service (PaaS) can refer to many things, in our context it refers to a cloud computing application development platform for simplifying and accelerating the development, testing and deployment of cloud web and mobile applications.
 The developer builds and deploys the application directly into this layer.
-PaaS extends and abstracts the IaaS layer by removing the management of the individual virtual machine. responsive
+PaaS extends and abstracts the IaaS layer by removing the management of the individual virtual machine. platform
+        Platform as it refers to DreamFace means an integrated application development platform which is used to build cloud-native web or mobile applications using a collection of visual and scripting editors available in the DreamFace Studio to build reusable visual or data access components and combine them to form a composite application.
+DreamFace is a Node.js module and follows all of the Node concepts. responsive
         As in responsive web design, this is a way to define a web application to provide an optimal user experience across multiple devices from desktop browsers to mobile phone and tablet browsers.
     REST